Personal Injury Solicitors

 A

-We will strive to ensure that your case is handled quickly and efficiently by providing you with comprehensive advice throughout proceedings.
+We will strive to handle your case quickly and efficiently by providing you with comprehensive advice throughout proceedings.
 However, it is difficult to give an exact timescale for when a claim will be settled, as there are many factors that can influence the length of time it can take.

 Q